saruuman/discord-holt-bot/README.md

+#Description

+This is a Brooklyn 99 quiz bot.
+Based on the episode Beach house where the squad plays "Did Captain Holt say this" The bot sends a quote to the server and you need to guess wether Holt said it or not.

+#How to play

+To start: send "start" in server to answer the bot question: send holt (means Holt said it) or !holt (holt didn't say it) To end game and get score: send "peralta that's enough" (or any phrase starting with Peralta and has the word "enough" in it)

 # How to Build Your First Discord Bot with Node.js

-Michiel Mulders shows you how to install and set up a new Discord bot, which is made easier thanks to the API offered by the Discord.js package.
+This bot was built based on the code offered by Michiel Mulders who shows you how to install and set up a new Discord bot.

-This is the **advanced branch**, demonstrating how to implement a command handler.

 Link to article on SitePoint: [https://www.sitepoint.com/discord-bot-node-js/](https://www.sitepoint.com/discord-bot-node-js/)